r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## Submodules and packages

-If module names were limited to simple identifiers like `"mymodule"` or `"utils"`, then they all must have been unique, and we would have to think very hard every time we give a new file a name.
+If module names were limited to simple identifiers like `mymodule` or `utils`, then they all must have been unique, and we would have to think very hard every time we give a new file a name.
 For this reason, Python allows modules to have submodules and module names to contain dots.

 When Python executes this statements: